abinit/abinit/doc/developers/markdown.md

 * List item B
 ```

-produces
+This produces

 * List item A
 * List item B

-For numbered list, start with the numbers ...
+For numbered list, start with the numbers instead of stars:

 ```md
 1. List item 1
 2. List item 2
 ```

-produces
+This produces

 1. List item 1
 2. List item 2